MoOx/postcss-cssnext/README.md

 ### Node.js API

-cssnext can be used with it's own API
+cssnext can be used with it's own API or as a PostCSS plugin.

 #### `var string = cssnext(string, options)`